It's a common business need that you want to retain only a

 certain number of backups at any given time.
 The standard

-T-SQL BACKUP syntax does not
+T-SQL BACKUP syntax does not have any file retention options.

-do offer you the option to delete old backup files, but that is a
+delete old backup files, but that is a maintenance plan option and

-maintenance plan option and not part of the BACKUP syntax.
+not part of the BACKUP syntax.

 With SQL Backup, you can specify the number of backups to retain

 in the BACKUP command itself.
+Backup files older than this

-and only when the current backup has completed successfully.
+retention period are deleted, and only when the current backup has

 For e.g. the following command will delete all full database